The sheltered embankments of this disused railway cutting are a haven for grassland butterflies.

 Dartmoor has many important sites for key species such as Marsh Fritillary, Pearl-bordered Fritillary and Small Pearl-bordered Fritillary.
 See the UK Butterflies website for details of sites to visit in this area.

 Buses between Okehampton and Tavistock stop in Lydford Village.
-From there it is about a 1.3km walk to either the NT waterfall car-park or the FC Lydford Forest car-park.
+From there it is about a 1.3km walk to either the National Trust (NT) waterfall car-park or the Forestry Commission (FC) Lydford Forest car-park.
 The XX cycle route also runs through Lydford from Okehampton to Tavistock.

 Site access and safety

-Access from the NT waterfall car-park is along the level and part surfaced old railway line.
+Access from the NT Waterfall car-park is along the level and part-surfaced old railway line.
 The path through the reserve is largely firm, dry and level.
-There are no marked access routes between the BC reserve and FC forest butterfly areas, the limited pathways that can be found are uneven, muddy and can be steep.
+There are no marked access routes between the BC reserve and FC forest butterfly areas and the limited pathways that can be found are uneven, muddy and can be steep.